 Each year around this time I write about travel gear that I love in the hopes it will make your traveling easier.
 In addition, it’s a great guide for holiday shopping and gift ideas!

 One big change for me since having a home is that I am now able to take on gear testing and reviews that I was never really able to do before when I was nomadic.
 It’s hard to try out different gear when you don’t even have a closet!
 However, now I have a closet full of backpacks, hats, camping gear, and suitcases!
 I have jumped into the travel gear world this year and have been testing out some new brands as well as some of my favorite brands that I’ve been using for years in my travels and hiking.

 My favorite travel gear list is bigger than ever and you’ll see some new brands and ideas on it for this year!
 I have a complete list of all of my favorite travel gear on my Amazon store.
 There you’ll find my favorite hiking gear, winter gear, and photography gear.

-However in this post I’m mainly focusing on the new products that I’ve been testing out this year.
+However, in this post, I’m mainly focusing on the new products that I’ve been testing out this year.
 Or products that I’ve used before that I have updates on.
 Since I’ve been concentrating on a lot more hiking this year after my knee surgery, I have focused on a lot of new hiking gear lately.
 Therefore I’ve split up this list into hiking gear and travel gear, and threw in some other cool ideas for people who love to travel!

 For the Person Who Doesn’t Want Stuff

 As you know – I’m all about simplifying and living with less stuff and more experiences.
-So quite frankly I can’t think of any better gift for traveler than Tinggly Experiences.
+So quite frankly I can’t think of any better gift for a traveler than Tinggly Experiences.
 Tinggly is a global gift collection of experiences people can redeem around the world.